rcqls/EBSpatCGAL/README.md

 Development tools around nearest-neigbours type Gibbs point processes based on [CGAL](https://www.cgal.org).

-## requirement
+## Requirement

 EBSpatCGAL is an adaptation of [EBSpat](https://github.com/rcqls/EBSpat) (no more developped) using [CGAL](https://www.cgal.org).

-For MacOSX user install [brew](http://brew.sh) and then
+For MacOSX user: install [brew](http://brew.sh) and then

 	brew install cgal

+## Install

-## Since this package is in development, it is not yet on CRAN but thanks to devtools R package, you can install it in a R session:
+Since this package is in development, it is not yet on CRAN but thanks to devtools R package, you can install it in a R session:

 ```{.R execute="false"}
 devtools::install_github("rcqls/EBSpatCGAL")